awlck/stellaris-stat-viewer/docs/index.rst

     savegame file and gives you copious statistics and rankings.

-    What you are looking at now is an ongoing effort to provide a user's manual, as well as to document the inner workings of the program, for the benefit o future maintenance.
+    What you are looking at now is an ongoing effort to provide a user's manual, as well as to document the inner workings of the program, for the benefit of future maintenance.

 .. include:: contents.rst